 Down syndrome is a rare genetic disorder.

 Fact: Down syndrome is the most commonly occurring genetic condition.
-One in every 691 live births is a child with Down syndrome, representing approximately 6,000 births per year in the United States alone.
-Today, there are more than 400,000 people living with Down syndrome in the United States.
+One in every 792 live births is a child with Down syndrome, representing approximately 5,000 births per year in the United States alone.
+As of 2010, there were 206,366 people living with Down syndrome in the United States.